odk-x/docs/odkx-src/sync-endpoint-manual-setup.rst

       $ docker stack deploy -c /root/sync-endpoint-default-setup/docker-compose.yml syncldap

-Add SSL Certificate In An Existing domain
+Add SSL Certificate in an Existing Domain
 -------------------------------------------

 Certbot can obtain and install HTTPS/TLS/SSL certificates.
 By default, it will attempt to use a webserver both for obtaining and installing the certificate.
 Installing an SSL Certificate on NGINX ensures a safe connection between your web server and browser.
 It encrypts the data transmitted over the internet so that it is only visible to the intended recipient.

 **Prerequisites:**
-   obtain the ssl certificate from certbot in a HTTPS domain or nginx server.
+   obtain the SSL certificate from certbot in a HTTPS domain or NGINX server.
 To import the certificate the certbot functionality need to be disabled.

    - A server certificate issued by a Certificate Authority for your domain
    - Intermediate certificates